-The Cottage One Program provides services in a residential treatment facility for special needs youth ages 12-17 years with developmental, emotional and behavioural problems.
+The Cottage One Program provides services in a therapeutic campus-based treatment facility for special needs youth ages 12-17 years with developmental, emotional and behavioural problems.
 We strive to enhance every youth’s ability to become a contributing member of the community thereby maximizing their potential and improving their quality of life.

 - Self-management skills